novelidea/Uschedule/README.md

 Uschedule is an app based on network spiders.
 Usually, one website needs one particular spider to generate data which brings lots of work to website analysis and coding.
 Therefore, I welcome programmers all over the world join this program and write network spiders to crawl time-related data from websites.
 All contributors' GitHub account will be presented in the App in the following way.
 Database API will be released in the following weeks.

 ## How to Join
-Developers can either submit a crawler written in Python or own server url.
+Developers can either submit a crawler written in Python or a server url.
 All data should be in the following formate.

 ```javascript
 {